View Document Text

 The UMA Program

-The UMA Program enables USBA to incorporate multiple Funds, FSPs, SMAs, and Intermediary Managed
+The UMA Program enables the USBA financial advisor to incorporate multiple Funds, FSPs, SMAs, and

-Sleeves into a single brokerage account by accounting for each unique investment strategy as a unique investment
+Intermediary Managed Sleeves into a single brokerage account by accounting for each unique investment strategy

 8